The algebraic boundary of the sonc cone: Sonc-supports

 As the last sum has nonnegative coefficients, we conclude that $R(h) \subset R(f)$.
 The reverse inclusion follows by symmetry.
-The lemma follows, as an exponential sum belongs to the interior of the sonc cone if and only if $R(f) =A\cup C$. \end{proof}
+The lemma now follows Proposition~\ref{pro:InteriorPositiveCombination}, which says that an exponential sum belongs to the interior of the sonc-cone if and only if $R(f) =A\cup C$. \end{proof}